Capitalmind/Flutter-AI-Game-Public/README.md

 ## 📄 **License**

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-This project is based on the 1966 "Flutter - Stock Exchange Game" by J.W.
+**Historical Note**: Based on the 1966 "Flutter - Stock Exchange Game" by J.W.
 Spear & Sons.
-The digital implementation is created for educational and research purposes.
+This digital implementation is created for educational and research purposes.

 ## 🤝 **Contributing**